THE “FRIEND” WHOM

 What Is God Telling Us?

 By describing himself as the one whom “Jesus loved”, the God-inspired author of the fourth gospel put the focus on Jesus’ relationship to him.
 So, if we want to ascertain the identity of this individual, then it is logical for us to begin by searching the Bible for evidence of such a relationship in the life of Jesus.
 Prior to Pentecost, did Jesus have this type of relationship with anyone identified in the Bible?
-Yes, he did.
-And, this was so clear that referring to this relationship was sufficient to identify one particular individual – without even mentioning his name ("Lord, behold, he whom thou lovest is sick").
+Yes, he did, and this was so clear that referring to this relationship was sufficient to identify one particular individual – without even mentioning his name ("Lord, behold, he whom thou lovest is sick").

-Scripture never identifies John as being the one whom "Jesus loved" and John is never singled out in regard to Jesus’ relationship to him.
+Scripture never identifies John as being the one whom "Jesus loved," and John is never singled out in regard to Jesus’ relationship to him.
 John’s presence at three events where he was one of three disciples taken aside by Jesus is not equivalent to the unique bond implied by the designation “the disciple whom Jesus loved”.
 The label “the disciple whom Jesus loved” indicates that Jesus had a relationship with this disciple which was notably different from his relationships with the rest of his disciples.
-And, ironically, it turns out that this phrase that has hidden the author’s identity from so many is actually the best indicator of his identity!
+Also, ironically, it turns out that this phrase that has hidden the author’s identity from so many is actually the best indicator of his identity!

 Hidden in Plain Sight